The Logos: The Meletic Testament (Chapter 28 The Beginning Of Life)

 169. Energy does not create—it transforms, moving through systems according to measurable principles.

-170. The beginning is not a metaphysical claim—it is a physical reality, evident in the structure of the cosmos.
+170. Verily, the beginning was not a metaphysical abstraction—it was a physical reality, evident in the structure of the cosmos.

-171. It is not a supernatural thing to be believed—it is a model to be tested, refined, and understood.
+171. It was not a supernatural thing to be believed—it was a model to be tested, refined, and understood.

 172. The cosmos is not a product of divine intention—it is the result of condition, of parameters interacting over time.